Skip to contents

 Real world example

-A typical example is the usage of an already existing project database in GRASS.
-GRASS organizes all data in an internal file structure that is known as gisdbase folder, a mapset and one or more locations within this mapset.
-All raster and vector data is stored inside this structure and the organisation is performed by GRASS.
-So a typical task could be to work on data sets that are already stored in an existing GRASS structure
+A typical example is the use of an existing project database in GRASS.
+GRASS organizes all data into an internal file structure known as a gisdbase folder, a mapset, and one or more locations within that mapset.
+All raster and vector data is stored within this structure and is organized by GRASS.
+So a typical task might be to work on datasets that are already stored in an existing GRASS structure.

 # (https://www.zensus2011.de/EN/Service/Contact/contact_node.html)